muldjord/skyscraper/README.md

 ## Release notes

-#### Version 2.1.1 (unreleased)
+#### Version 2.1.1 (27th December 2017)
+* Added support for '3do', 'amstradcpc', 'coco', 'daphne', 'dragon32', 'dreamcast', 'fds' and 'gameandwatch', 'intellivision', 'ngp', 'oric', 'pc88', 'pcfx', 'saturn', 'sg-1000', 'trs-80' and 'zmachine' platforms
-* Added 'forcefilename' option which forces the file name to be used as game title instead of the one returned by the scraping module
+* Added 'forcefilename' option which forces the file name to be used in the frontend instead of the one returned by the scraping module
 * Changed 'gamelist.xml' to 'game list' in 'simple mode' question

 #### Version 2.1.0 (26th December 2017)